-The twenty (20) members of the Central Committee from each congressional district shall be nominated in congressional district conventions and shall be elected by the State Convention in each gubernatorial election year, each member to serve a term of four (4) years.
+The twenty (20) members of the Central Committee from each congressional district shall be nominated in congressional district conventions between the 4th Quarter meeting in a gubernatorial election year, and the 1st Quarterly Meeting in the following year.
+Elected by the State Convention, each member shall serve a term of four (4) years.